347th Bombardment Squadron: World War II

 The squadron was activated in June 1942 as one of the four original squadrons of the 99th Bombardment Group, at Orlando Army Air Base, Florida, moving on paper the same day to MacDill Field, Florida.
 However, the Army Air Forces had decided to concentrate all heavy bomber training under Second Air Force, and before the end of the month, the squadron moved to Pendleton Field, Oregon to begin its training in Boeing B-17 Flying Fortresses.
 It continued training with the B-17 until January 1943, when it began deploying to the Mediterranean Theater of Operations.

-The squadron's ground echelon went by ship from New York City to Marrakech, Morocco; the air echelon flew to Morrison Field, Florida, then along the South Atlantic Route.
+The squadron's ground echelon went by ship from New York City to Marrakesh, Morocco; the air echelon flew to Morrison Field, Florida, then along the South Atlantic Route.
 The ground and air echelons of the squadron were reunited at Navarin Airfield, Algeria in March 1943.
 It moved forward to Oudna Airfield, Tunisia after the Allies drove Axis forces from North Africa in May 1943.
 The squadron concentrated on targets such as airfields, harbor facilities, shipping, viaducts and bridges in North Africa, Sicily and Italy.
 In early June 1943, the squadron participated in Operation Corkscrew, the reduction of Pantelleria Island in preparation for the invasion of Sicily.

 The squadron helped neutralize enemy fighter aircraft opposition to Operation Husky, the invasion of Sicily, penetrating enemy air defenses by bombing airplanes, hangars and fuel and ammunition storage sites at Gerbini Airfield.
 For these actions, it was awarded the Distinguished Unit Citation (DUC).

 In November 1943, the 347th became part of Fifteenth Air Force, which focused on the strategic bombing campaign against Germany.
 The following month it moved to Tortorella Airfield, Italy.
 From this base, it engaged in the bombardment of enemy targets in Austria, Bulgaria, Czechoslovakia, France, Germany, Greece, Hungary, Italy, Romania, and Yugoslavia; attacking oil refineries, marshaling yards, aircraft factories, and other strategic objectives.
 On 23 April 1944, the squadron participated in an attack on aircraft factories in Wiener Neustadt, Austria, despite heavy enemy interceptor opposition.
 For this action, it was awarded a second DUC.

 Following V-E Day, the squadron became part of the occupation forces in Italy, until inactivating in November 1945.